 I3 YPC ACTIVITIES AND DUTIES

-I3.1 The activities of the YPC shall be to develop and promote initiatives and industry awareness of young professionals within the defined age group to provide an alternative perspective to the Council to consider in its decision making.
+I3.1 The activities of the YPC shall be to develop and promote initiatives and industry awareness of young professionals within the defined age group and to provide an alternative perspective to the Council to consider in its decision-making.
 These activities will encompass but not be limited to the following focus areas:

 Duties of the YPC